Facebook will tell who uploaded your contact information for ads. Why am I seeing this ad?

 We will be updating this blog post February 28, once we start getting ads and their source (that we want to catch right!)
 So stay tuned.
 In case you need to be posted on the update, leave us a comment, we will send you a direct link.

-Till then, work on your spy powers and simultaneously crack the art of Facebook ad targetting.
+Till then, work on your spy powers and simultaneously crack the art of Facebook ad targeting.

 PS: We also have 15 class advance program to learn Facebook Advertisements and building sales funnels that generate revenue for you, instead of drowning your money.
 To book your class or know more get in touch with us here.